 - Jigsaw – I use a Ryobi Cordless 18V Orbital Jig Saw

 - Tape Measure

-- Wood Saw (Hand, Table, or Mitre) – I use a SKIL 10-Inch Compound Miter Saw
+- Wood Saw (Hand, Table, or Mitre) – A good choice is the Metabo HPT 10″ Compound Miter Saw

 - Wood Stain or Paint – I used Minwax Early American Wood Stain for the surrounding frame and Minwax Ebony Wood Stain